sheepforce/Inside/README.md

 # INSIDE
-A tool to monitor the conditions the "INSIDE" UHC chamber.
+A tool to monitor the conditions the "INSIDE" UHV chamber.

 ## Capabilities
 INSIDE monitors three different controllers: